-Addison Sandoval is a native of Los Angeles born to two first generation immigrants, a hospital office manager and a truck repair shop owner.
-Sandoval took his first job as a driver at his father’s shop where he got the opportunity to tour some of the toughest parts of the city delivering parts and equipment.
-Inspired by his experiences, Sandoval enrolled as a political science major at the University of California, Irvine with the hope of some day becoming a lawyer to champion the little guy.
+Addison Sandoval is a native of Los Angeles born to two first generation immigrants.
+Sandoval took his first job as a driver at his father’s shop where he got the opportunity to tour some of the toughest parts of the city.
+Inspired by his experiences, Sandoval enrolled as a political science major at the School of Social Sciences at the University of California.

-Mr. Sandoval’s journey eventually led him to the USC School of Cinematic Arts where he received his Master of Fine Arts in film and television production.
-There he wrote, directed, and produced the award winning LIVE ANOTHER DAY for the Steven Spielberg Shoah Foundation as well as the gritty modern-noir action thriller GUNWALKERS inspired by the events of the deadly Fast and Furious scandal of 2009.
-The film went on to win several awards and also secured a worldwide broadcast distribution deal.
+Sandoval’s journey led him to the USC School of Cinematic Arts where he earned his Master of Fine Arts in film and television production.
+There he wrote, directed, and produced the award-winning Live Another Day for the Steven Spielberg Shoah Foundation as well as the gritty Neo-noir action thriller, Gunwalkers, inspired by the events of the deadly Fast and Furious scandal of 2009.

 Most recently, Sandoval worked in development at Paramount Pictures alongside producers Lorenzo Di Bonaventura and Mark Vahradian.
 Sandoval is currently polishing up three new spec scripts and finalizing a pitch for a fourth.
 Additionally, Sandoval is a lecturer in political science, history, and literature at campuses throughout Southern California.